litestar-org/litestar/docs/usage/dependency-injection.rst

    @get("/true-or-false")
    def true_or_false_handler(injected_bool: bool) -> str:
-       return "its true!" if injected_bool else "nope, its false..."
+       return "it is true!" if injected_bool else "nope, it is false..."

    app = Litestar(